November 30, 2020

 Twenty years ago, England passed something called the Countryside and Rights of Way Act (or CRoW Act) which gave people the freedom to roam around 8% of the English countryside and 3% of the rivers in England and Wales.
 Apparently, Scotland has things much better, and the signatories don’t see why they can’t have things the same way on their side of the increasingly confusing and problematic border.

-The benefits of exercising in nature are copious, and the artists site a finding that inactivity costs the National Health Service 1 billion pounds per year.
+The benefits of exercising in nature are copious, and the artists cite a finding that inactivity costs the National Health Service 1 billion pounds per year.
 In addition, the disparity of access to nature along racial and economic lines make the public access to public land a pressing issue for social justice and equality.

 So now a campaign called Right to Roam has been kicked up to extend the CRoW Act to woodlands, rivers and Green Belt land (rings of undeveloped land that were established around cities to prevent urban sprawl).